 Cost: $990 day students / $2,190 boarding students

 Summer Boarding Program

 Boarding is a chance to hone skills needed to be an independent learner and young adult.
 It allows students to live and study with people of varied interests, cultures, and backgrounds.
 And it prepares teens to be successful college students, adults, and citizens of an increasingly interconnected world.

 Staff and Health Resources

-Led by the Summer Programs Coordinator Staci Freer, who has been with Solebury School for 13 years, our caring and experienced staff consists primarily of Solebury School teachers who fully understand the needs of teenagers, particularly those who board.
+Led by the Summer Programs Coordinator Staci Freer, a Solebury School staffer of 14 years, our caring and experienced staff consists primarily of Solebury School teachers who fully understand the needs of teenagers, particularly those who board.
 Staff will be on-hand to support Summer Programs students at all times, 24/7.